lightning/bolts/11-payment-encoding.md

 A writer MUST include either exactly one `d` or exactly one `h` field.
-If included, a writer SHOULD make `d` a complete description of the purpose of the payment.
+If included, a writer SHOULD make `d` a complete description of the purpose of the payment, and MUST use a valid UTF-8 string.
 If included, a writer MUST make the preimage of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.